-Understanding these landscapes as process-related adaptations to tribal management facilitates experimentation with which to infer management methods that can sustain the genetic foundations of those landscapes coherent with our modern economy.
+Understanding these landscapes as process-related adaptations to tribal management facilitates experimentation by which to infer management methods that can sustain the genetic foundations.
+Yet is must be done in a fashion coherent with a modern economy.
 Restoration IS possible.
 It is also a lot of work.
 Work for people.
 Work of discovery.
 Work in the most satisfying of settings.
 It can be done, but not without the genetics.
 There is not much time left to get to it; much of the native seed bank is starting to die.